Agriculture

 April 2025: Trump Administration Fired Every Staffer In Office That Manages Program Helping 103,000 Households In Louisiana Pay Their Heating And Cooling Bill.
 According to KPLC, "Concerns over the Low Income Home Energy Assistance Program, better known as LIHEAP, are growing after federal workers were laid off earlier this week.
 It’s a program that has long helped millions of low-income households that have struggled to cover their energy costs.
 The program provides heating and cooling assistance to 103,000 households in Louisiana.
 In Calcasieu Parish that number is 6,000.
 With the entire 10-person federal LIHEAP staff now cut, questions about the program’s operations and funding are growing.
 'The information being received right now is still very fresh, as far as what our particulars are on the different executive orders that are being issued by our current administration,' Erika Garrison, assistant director of the Calcasieu Parish Police Jury’s Department of Human Services, said."
 [KPLC, 4/3/25]

 February 2025: Trump Administration Cancelled Grant To Help New Orleans Communities Repair Local Environment After Hurricane Katrina.
-According to AP News, "Arthur Johnson has lived in New Orleans’ Lower 9th Ward for nearly three decades, long enough to appreciate the trees that filter pollution from the big ships traveling the nearby Mississippi River and that offer shade on sweltering summer days.
+According to The Associated Press, "Arthur Johnson has lived in New Orleans’ Lower 9th Ward for nearly three decades, long enough to appreciate the trees that filter pollution from the big ships traveling the nearby Mississippi River and that offer shade on sweltering summer days.
 When Hurricane Katrina roared through two decades ago, it wiped out 200,000 trees across the city, including many in Johnson’s neighborhood and several in his own yard.
 The city has struggled ever since to restore its tree canopy.
 Those efforts will be set back by the U.S. Forest Service’s decision in mid-February to terminate a $75 million grant to the Arbor Day Foundation, which was working to plant trees in neighborhoods that might not otherwise be able to afford them.
 The program is the latest victim of a drive by President Donald Trump’s administration against environmental justice initiatives.
 In New Orleans, part of the money was going to the environmental group Sustaining Our Urban Landscape (SOUL), which has planted more than 1,600 trees in the historically Black community but has now paused plans for another 900.
 Those are trees that largely low-income residents otherwise couldn’t afford to plant or maintain, said the 71-year-old Johnson, who runs a local nonprofit, the Lower 9th Ward Center for Sustainable Engagement and Development, that has helped SOUL with its work and done some tree plantings of its own in the area.
 'You’re not just cutting out the tree, the environment' with such cuts, said Johnson.
 If those trees aren’t replaced and more aren’t continually added, 'it really takes a toll on the sustainability of the Lower 9th Ward and its community.'"
-[AP News, 3/1/25]
+[Associated Press, 3/1/25]

 February 2025: Trump Spending Freeze Threatened Viability Of Environmental Protection Programs In New Orleans.
 According to WWL Louisiana, "City leaders are scrambling to find a solution as President Donald Trump's freeze on federal funding for environmental programs put millions of dollars for local projects at risk, according to NOLA.com.
 These include initiatives for coastal restoration, energy efficiency, bike infrastructure, and electric vehicle charging stations.
 Local nonprofits also face major cuts, with some fearing they'll be forced to shut down without the critical funds."
 [WWL Louisiana, 2/12/25]